EriveltonArruda/B7Web-Javascript/Módulo 3 - Eventos e manipulação de DOM/11. Eventos de teclado 1/Anotações.md

 onkeyup = quando solta a tecla, é o evento mais usado
 ```

-No Javascript não colocamos on antes do key
+No Javascript não colocamos "on" antes do key